by ProcureDeskLast Updated : Nov-20-2020

 How efficient is your purchasing process

-If the order is taking too long to be approved, then why that is the case?
+If the order is taking too long to be approved, then why is that the case?

-You might realize that the requisitions are sitting in draft for a long period of time and that is caused by users not having the right information at the right time.
+You might realize that the requisitions are sitting in draft for a long period of time, and that is caused by users not having the right information at the right time.